A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: A novel image registration model and existence of minimizers

-The penalty method is one of the most popular ways to recast an equality constraint optimization problem \eqref{eq:model2} to an unconstraint optimization problem \cite{NumericalOptimization2006}, which is done by adding a penalty term to the objective functional that penalizes the violation of the constraints.
-Then, a quadratic penalty functional that penalizes the constraints of \eqref{eq:model2} in a Least-Squares (LS) sense is employed, leading to a modified bi-variant optimization problem which is given as follow
+The penalty method is a popular technique for transforming an optimization problem with equality constraints \eqref{eq:model2} into an unconstrained optimization problem \cite{NumericalOptimization2006}.
+This is achieved by introducing a penalty term into the objective functional that penalizes any violation of the constraints.
+To enforce the constraints of \eqref{eq:model2} in a least-squares (LS) manner, a quadratic penalty function is utilized, resulting in a modified bi-variant optimization problem which is given as follows.